nexus-stc/stc/geck/README.md

 # GECK (Garden of Eden Creation Kit)

 GECK is a Python library and Bash tool for interacting with STC programmatically.
-It allows to startup embedded Summa instance, do search queries and iterate over database.
+It allows to startup embedded Summa instance, do search queries to find scholarly publications and to iterate over all database if you need.

 ## Install